thanhlt-1007/kotlin_head_first/CHAPTER_03.md

 ## 6. You can send more than one thing to a function

+If you want your function to have multiple parameters, you separate them with commas when you declare them, and separate the arguments with commas when you pass them to the function.
+Most importantly, if a function has multiple parameters, you must pass arguments of the right type in the right order.

 ### a.
 Calling a two-parameter function, and sending it two arguments

 ### b.
 You can pass variables to a function so long as the variable type matches the parameters type